Lisbon is so hot, even beaches are mostly empty

 "The air is hard to breathe," said Mila Melnyk, 29, on Saturday.

-Melnyk lives in the capital, but said her home too hot to endure through the weekend.
+Melnyk lives in the capital, but said her home is too hot to endure through the weekend.

 “It’s very difficult at night.
 We have open windows, but it’s still very hot,” she said.